August 12, 2020

 When have you seen Nesting work best?

-- Both parents are committed to a creative solution that may work for their situation.
+- Both parents are committed to a creative solution that may work for their co-parenting situation.

 - Good for short term during transitional times.
 Nesting often ends when one parent wants to establish a new home, perhaps with a significant other.
 When parents find new significant others they often don’t feel comfortable with them sharing a home.